Thomas-Busch-Waterloo/claude-desktop-arch/README.md

 ## Updating the Build Script

-When a new version of Claude Desktop is released, simply update the `CLAUDE_DOWNLOAD_URL` constant at the top of `build-deb.sh` to point to the new installer.
-The script will handle everything else automatically.
+When a new version of Claude Desktop is released, simply update the `CLAUDE_DOWNLOAD_URL` constant at the top of the build script to point to the new installer.
+The script will handle everything else automatically, including detecting the correct version number from the files.

 # License

-The build scripts in this repository, are dual-licensed under the terms of the MIT license and the Apache License (Version 2.0).
+The build scripts in this repository are dual-licensed under the terms of the MIT license and the Apache License (Version 2.0).

 See [LICENSE-MIT](LICENSE-MIT) and [LICENSE-APACHE](LICENSE-APACHE) for details.